AjitSivakumar/ArrowDite/README.md

 ## Arrowdite

 This project aims to create a full undergraduate course planner for all years required to complete a degree.
-Currently working on: Web scraper for CS & Math courses

-Authors: JJp
+Authors: Ajit Sivakumar, Vayun Malik, Jean Ju Park